-We have audited the financial statements of BioPharma Credit PLC for the year ended 31 December 2022 which comprise the Statement of comprehensive income, the Statement of changes in equity, the Statement of financial position, Cash flow statement and the related notes 1 to 19, including a summary of significant accounting policies.
+We have audited the financial statements of BioPharma Credit PLC for the year ended 31 December 2023 which comprise the Statement of comprehensive income, the Statement of changes in equity, the Statement of financial position, Statement of cash flows and the related notes 1 to 19, including material accounting policy information.
 The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards.